 If you use an elliptical machine, remember to maintain good posture to help ensure the most effective workout.
 Keep your shoulders back, your head up and your abdominal muscles tight.
 Look forward, not down at your feet.
 And don't lean on the handles — let your lower body support your weight.

-- Selecting and effectively using an elliptical trainer.
-American College of Sports Medicine. http://www.acsm.org/search-results?q=elliptical.
-Accessed March 5, 2014.
+- Selectively and effectively using an elliptical trainer or stair climber.
+American College of Sports Medicine. http://acsm.org/read-research/resource-library.
+Accessed Jan.
+25, 2017.

 - Kaplan Y, et al. Referent body weight values in over ground walking, over ground jogging, treadmill jogging, and elliptical exercise.
 Gait & Posture.
 2014;39:558.